-The Executive Board of the Worldwide Sport Aikido Federation (WSAF) having aspirations to join the family of Olympic sports have taken the decision to follow the same guidance as the International Olympic Committee re the situation in Ukraine.
+The Executive Board of the Worldwide Sport Aikido Federation (WSAF) having aspirations to join the family of Olympic sports have taken the decision to follow the same guidance as the International Olympic Committee.

-Guidance as Follows: -
+Guidance as Follows:-

 The Executive Board (EB) of the International Olympic Committee (IOC) has discussed the dilemma the Olympic Movement is currently facing after the breach of the Olympic Truce by the Russian government and the government of Belarus through its support in this.